 Older generations were taught to make use of their God-given talents and to do the best with those physical attributes they were born with, which is one reason the beauty industry is so lucrative.
 We can’t all look like Kim Kardashian, but with a bit of makeup, a great hair stylist, and some time and attention, we can be our very best self with what we were born with.
 And it does matter.

 If you can’t be pretty, you can still compete and win, just as Iris did.
-And genXers know this, even if they are not cognizant of the disconnect, which is why they are masters at finding just the right angles when taking a selfie or using a program to apply filters to a photo.
+And GenXers know this, which is why they are masters at finding just the right angles when taking a selfie or using a program to apply filters to a photo.
 They grew up in a world that values images, which is why feminists who stubbornly insist that a woman’s appearance shouldn’t matter, ring hollow to those women who don’t identify with them.

 It’s often hard to actually like die-hard feminists because of their stubborn and militant inclination to put their head in the sand and to pretend that beauty isn’t objective, when clearly it is.
 But like all other progressive left idealist, they believe facts can be manipulated to fit their own unique world view.
 So though I can’t always like them, I do feel sorry for them.
 By the time these young feminists age and, hopefully, become more wiser, they will have been left far behind in the mating and career world.
 Lonely old cat women are pathetic.
 Don’t be one.